Jubilee can help you get a £50,000 loan to pay off your debts. We have a specialist debt consolidation loan lender:

 Fewer employment options:

-You will be unable to work or apply for jobs in specific industries such as the public sector.
+You cannot work or apply for jobs in specific industries, such as the public sector.

 3